Competition-Aware CPC Forecasting with Near-Market Coverage: Conclusion

 \section{Conclusion}

-This paper framed CPC forecasting in paid search as a problem of \emph{partial competition observability}.
-Because advertisers cannot directly observe competitor bids, quality signals, or the full auction state, realized CPC series provide only an indirect and noisy trace of the competitive landscape.
-Our results show that augmenting forecasting models with competition-aware proxies materially improves forecast stability at the business-relevant medium and longer horizons where purely autoregressive approaches become less reliable.
+This paper framed CPC forecasting in paid search as a problem of partial competition observability.
+Advertisers do not observe competitor bids, quality signals, or the full auction state, yet their realized CPC histories carry exploitable traces of competitive structure.
+Our proxies extract that structure at scale and forecast CPC substantially better than competition-blind baselines: competition-aware foundation-model specifications cut sMAPE by 22.5\% and 27.6\% at the six- and twelve-week horizons relative to the strongest classical/ML baseline, and our falsification battery confirms the six-week signal is competition-specific rather than generic smoothing.

-Across experiments, three findings emerge consistently.
-First, coarse geographic intent is the most robust competition prior: continent-level encoding improves stability across backbones and horizons, while finer country- and city-level encodings tend to fragment the signal and reduce robustness.
-Second, semantic-neighbor CPC signals provide complementary gains, particularly at the 6-week planning horizon and especially for diffusion-based and adaptive graph models that are well suited to capturing cross-keyword competitive spillovers.
-Third, broad feature accumulation is not beneficial; targeted proxy selection consistently outperforms indiscriminate stacking, indicating that competition-aware augmentation must be selective rather than exhaustive.

-These gains are most meaningful in the part of the market where forecasting errors are most costly.
-The competitive frontier analysis shows that improvements concentrate in high-CPC, high-volatility keywords, where auction pressure is strongest and budget risk is highest.
-This is an important practical result: competition-aware modeling does not merely improve average accuracy, but improves robustness where operational consequences are greatest.
+The main lesson is not that one forecasting architecture uniformly dominates, but that under partial competition observability, different proxy families and representation routes become useful at different forecast horizons.
+Graph-based models deliver the strongest short-horizon performance, indicating that semantic relational structure is especially useful for capturing short-run competitive spillovers.
+At medium and longer horizons, covariate-augmented TSFMs become clearly dominant, with coarse geographic context acting as a particularly effective stabilizing prior.
+These gains are most meaningful in the part of the market where forecasting failures are most costly.
+Improvements concentrate in high-CPC, high-volatility keywords, where auction pressure is strongest and budget risk is highest.
+In this sense, competition-aware forecasting does not merely improve average accuracy; it improves robustness in the most operationally consequential segment of the market.

-More broadly, the findings show that domain-informed proxy construction, combined with spatiotemporal graph forecasting, provides a scalable way to recover latent competition structure from observable signals.
-The strongest graph-based specifications outperform the best non-graph baselines by a substantial margin at the 1-week and 6-week horizons, with a smaller but still meaningful advantage at 12 weeks.
-This suggests that the value of the proposed approach comes not only from model flexibility, but from relational priors that better reflect the auction-driven structure of CPC formation.